Continuous eigenfunctions of the transfer operator for Dyson models: Introduction

 Ruelle~\cite{ruelle} and Sinai~\cite{sin} pioneered the study of long-range models within statistical mechanics in terms of transfer operators and their eigenfunctions and eigenmeasures, an important theory that later was further developed by Walters~\cite{walters1}.

-It is well-known~\cite{walters1} that there exists a continuous and strictly positive eigenfunction of a transfer operator defined on a symbolic shift space with a finite number of symbols if the one point potential $\phi$ has summable variations.
+It is well known~\cite{walters1} that there exists a continuous and strictly positive eigenfunction of a transfer operator defined on a symbolic shift space with a finite number of symbols if the one-point potential $\phi$ has summable variations.
 Here we prove, for the particular class of potentials we study, the existence of a continuous eigenfunction under the weaker condition of square summable variations of the potential $\phi$ and a subcritical scaling parameter $\beta$.